 Are most blogging jobs remote or in-person?

 Today, most blogging jobs are completely remote, since all that’s required is a computer and decent Internet connection.
 This opens up paid blogging work to writers around the world that want to monetize their relevant skills.
 While you can certainly still find in-person blogging jobs that’d bring you on as a full-time content writer for a particular business (or agency), the vast majority of blogging work now goes to contract-based freelance writers that can be located anywhere in the world.
 And because I only want to recommend blogger jobs that can be done from anywhere in the world, the blogging jobs websites we’re highlighting in this list have a focus on remote-first gigs.

 So, let’s dive into my list of the best blogging jobs sites you should be keeping an eye on, in order to land paid blogging work today.

 If you’re looking for a place to find the absolute best blogging jobs (that pay very well), then Contena should be your very first stop.

-This platform curates some of the best blogging jobs on the Internet, spanning every vertical you can think of from finance to lifestyle, food, technology, healthy, beauty, business, design and more.
+This platform curates some of the best blogging jobs on the Internet, spanning every vertical you can think of from finance to lifestyle blogging, food blogging, personal blogging, technology, health, beauty, business, design, mom blogging and more.
 While their homepage is constantly updating with new blogging jobs as soon as fresh opportunities are added, here’s a quick snapshot of what I saw listed the other day:

 The only downside of Contena, is that in order to gain access to apply to these blogging jobs, you’ll have to become a member of the Contena platform first.
 The application process involves signing up with your email address right here, after which you’ll be placed on a waiting list.
 Once accepted, a membership fee of $497 is required to access their jobs portal, but membership also comes with access to one of the best online courses around for writers.